 In dry, arid terrain I will usually wear ankle high Dirty Girl gaiters to keep out dirt and debris.

-When hiking through overgrown terrain in hot climates, rather that using knee-high gaiters, I will generally combine the Dirty Girl gaiters with a couple of bandanas tied around my lower legs………..does the same job without the sweaty, clammy feeling of longer gaiters.
+When hiking through overgrown terrain in very warm temperatures, rather that using knee-high gaiters I will sometimes combine Dirty Girl gaiters with a couple of bandanas tied around my lower legs; does the same job without the sweaty, clammy feeling of longer gaiters.

 During the summer months when daylight hours are long, I will often just carry a miniscule photon light with a “hands-free” clip.

 However, for walking on the flat or uphills I find them to be more of a hindrance than a help.
 Even more so on technical, off-trail terrain when I am focusing on foot placement……..why would I want to be worried about pole placement as well?

-These days I occasionally carry one pole; not for hiking, but as a means of support for my shelter (e.g. tarp or single wall tent) and occasionally to act as a “third leg” during challenging river crossings.
+These days I occasionally carry one pole; not for hiking, but as a means of support for my shelter (e.g. tarp or single wall silnylon tent) and occasionally to act as a “third leg” during challenging river crossings.
 Whilst they have never been my cup of tea, I have quite a few hiker buddies that wouldn’t hike without them.
 At the end of the day it’s a personal choice.
 For hikers with a history of knee problems they can be a good option.
 Click here for an overview of the pros and cons of hiking with poles.

 Umbrellas offer an unbeatable combination of shade and ventilation.
 However, unless you’re in the mood to channel your inner-Mary Poppins, you may want to leave them at home when hiking in exposed areas prone to driving wind and rain.
 Also not great when hiking off-trail in overgrown terrain.

 I use an umbrella in the following conditions: